-Images and loops viewed remotely through Reacts streaming are intended only for reference and must not be used for diagnostic purposes.
+Media viewed remotely through Reacts streaming are intended only for reference and must not be used for diagnostic purposes.

-- To share your Lumify ultrasound image with a Reacts remote user, touch the ultrasound image, and then touch Share Ultrasound.
-The sharing status appears on the upper left corner of the imaging display. - To stop sharing your Lumify ultrasound image, touch the ultrasound image, and then touch Stop Ultrasound Sharing.
+- To share your Lumify ultrasound image with a Reacts remote user, touch the ultrasound image, and then touch Share Ultrasound .
+The sharing status appears on the upper left corner of the imaging display. - To stop sharing your Lumify ultrasound image, touch the ultrasound image, and then touch Stop Ultrasound Share .